yves-d/CashApp-SimpleBank/README.md

 The main entry-point into the SimpleBank.Application functionality is through the CustomerAccountService.

 The CustomerAccountService itself has a single dependency, the 'ILedgerRepository' - an interface to represent the data layer (more on the ILedgerRepository below).
 In production code, the passing of this interface to the CustomerAccountService would ordinarily be handled via dependency injection, through the dependency resolver of the running API project.
-However in this case, the unit test project is setting this class up and passing it in at runtime.
+In this case, as we effectively have the ability to run 'data-driven' tests, we can replicate the dependency resolutiona and injection setup that a hypothetical API server would perform, as we're not concerned with mocked/stubbed resources and responses.

 The CustomerAccountService implements the main methods specified in the requirements, namely the abilities to:
 - Deposit.